-The Office of Residential Life, located in Salisbury Hall, is responsible for administering the residence hall system which houses more than 1,300 students in fifteen residence halls and townhouse complexes.
-The staff, comprised of the Director of Residential Life, Assistant Director of Residential Life, Area Coordinators (ACs), Resident Directors (RDs), Head Resident Assistants and Resident Assistants (HRAs and RAs), work together to ensure that on-campus living will be both enjoyable and educational.
-In addition, the Office provides a variety of administrative, referral, and programming functions.
+The Office of Residential Life, located in Salisbury Hall, is responsible for administering the residence hall system which houses more than 1700 students in eighteen residence halls and townhouse complexes.
+The staff, comprised of the Director of Residential Life, Senior Associate Director of Residential Life, seven Resident Directors (RD), and fifty-six Head Resident Assistants and Resident Assistants (HRAs and RAs), who work together to ensure that on-campus living will be both enjoyable and educational.
+The Office provides a variety of administrative, referral, and programming functions.
 Examples include room assignments and changes, maintaining community living standards, liaison with campus maintenance and security offices, discipline and counseling referrals, and residence hall programming based on community service, cultural diversity, educational, social/recreational, and spiritual issues.

 Our goal is to create a community-oriented environment that maximizes a student's potential for academic and co-curricular development.
-We look to our students to provide the enthusiasm and commitment to help us achieve a positive learning atmosphere within our University community.
+We look to our students to provide the enthusiasm and commitment to help us achieve a positive learning atmosphere within our College community.

-The residential areas of Assumption University offer a unique experience in community living that extends the learning process of the University beyond the classroom.
-Each of our residential areas varies in size, programs, and facilities.
+The residential areas of Assumption College offer a unique experience in community living that extends the learning process of the College beyond the classroom.
+Each of our eighteen residential areas varies in size, programs and facilities.
 Students and staff work cooperatively to establish and maintain a living environment that fosters spiritual, educational, personal, and social growth for our residential population.
 Students are invited to become active participants in the community building effort.
-At Assumption, we believe that with community comes responsibility.
-This responsibility includes a respect for the dignity of the people and property of the University.
+At Assumption, we believe that with freedom comes responsibility.
+This responsibility includes a respect for the dignity of the people and property of the College community.